Contributing Gear Writer

 Drawbacks include the lack of a hang loop and the clamshell main compartment opening — because it doesn’t fully unzip as a clamshell.
 Instead, elastic gussets restrict it.
 Also, the bottle pocket is tight (there’s no way you’re getting a Nalgene in it).
 Overall, the Authority performs strongly as a secondary backpack, an option for short trips, or for commuters with organized, minimalistic preferences.

-Check Price on Amazon Check Price on Timbuk2
+Check Price on Timbuk2 Check Price on Amazon

 Best Travel Backpack for Hiking